Role management

 Procedure

-2. Select the newly created Intelligent O&M engineer role.
-In the functional permissions list on the right, select the Intelligent O&M permission.
-Users assigned this role can then view all organizational data, including audit logs and data lineage analysis.image.png
+2. Select the newly created Intelligent O&M Engineer role.
+In the function permissions list, select the Intelligent O&M permission.
+Users with this role can then view all operational data in the organization, including audit data and lineage analysis.image.png

-3. In User Management, find the user Jane and assign her the Intelligent O&M engineer organization role.image.png
+3. In User Management, find the user Chris and assign them the new Intelligent O&M Engineer organization role.image.png

 Permission priority